 - Insulated hot and cold water systems that minimize energy loss and ensure consistent circulation of hot water (and therefore decrease in water waste as guests do not have to wait for hot water),

-- Geothermal field coupled to ground-source heat pumps that bypasses the need for standard air conditioning systems and provides increased heat efficiency in the winter, and
+- Geothermal field coupled with ground-source heat pumps that bypasses the need for standard air conditioning systems and provides increased heat efficiency in the winter, and

 - Energy-efficient lighting including motion sensors, natural lighting and a “smart” elevator that recaptures energy when it is in ‘light’ mode (full elevator is going down or an empty elevator is going up) and “feeding” it back to the building.